 Our brain contains 80-90 billion neurons (and many other cells), and — despite over 100 years of brain research — we still don’t know how many different kinds of neurons exist in a single brain.
 Not unlike humans, distinct subtypes of neurons are born looking different from each other, and grow and change over the lifespan — changing their physical form with their level of activity.
 Technology has now enabled us to image individual 3-dimensional neurons inside living brain tissue.
 But to trace them and classify them quantifiably requires the assistance of the best 3-D digital analysis tool in the world — the human visual system.
 This is where you come in.
-Mozak will bring together groups of differently-talented people to solve this enormous problem together.
+Mozak brings together groups of uniquely-talented people to solve this enormous problem together.

 By learning how to trace neurons from different brain regions and different organisms, we can begin to quantify and classify their distinct differences, and — at the same time — learn more about what it is that makes us uniquely ourselves.